Skip to content

 Limited resources do pose challenges.
 For example, the carbon footprint of the festival hasn’t been calculated because all available capacity goes into organizing the event itself.
 Today, the festival is held biennially, giving both organizers and the island’s nature time to rest.

-One unique feature of the cultural field in Kainuu is its sparse population and small but distinctive offering.
+One unique feature of the cultural field in Kainuu is its sparse population and small but distinctive offerings.
 If you want something to happen, you have to make it yourself—giving rise to a one-of-a-kind, locally rooted culture of doing.
 The art grows directly out of the surrounding life and communities.
-As a result, the work is inevitably community-based, and individualism takes a back seat to the central question of how we live in this time and place—and how we care for one another and the world around us.
+As a result, the work is inevitably community-based, and individualism takes a back seat when the focus of art is on how we live in this time and place and take care of each other and the world around us.